spectrocloud/edgeforge/README.md

 │  │  ├─ content-2955e6ac/                    precached content previously generated with palette-edge CLI
 ├─ docker/
-│  ├─ open-iscsi                              additional Dockerfile content to be add onto the CanvOS Dockerfile ├─ secureboot/
+│  ├─ open-iscsi                              additional Dockerfile content to be add onto the CanvOS Dockerfile ├─ extrafiles/
+│  ├─ demo/                                   any files placed here get copied into the root of CanvOS ├─ secureboot/
 │  ├─ demo/                                   directory containing all that needs to go into the secure-boot subdirectory of CanvOS
 │  │  ├─ enrollment/